WJ714/WJ714.github.io/_pages/about.md

 ---
 permalink: /
-title: "Current Understanding On Surface Energy Balance Closure"
+title: "My Understanding On Surface Energy Balance Closure"
 author_profile: true
 redirect_from:
   - /about/